erjank/teaching/live.md

 The first of our recommended teaching practices is so central that it deserves a chapter of its own: *live coding*.
 When they are live coding, instructors don't use slides.
-Instead, they through the lesson material, typing in the code or instructions, with their learners following along.
+Instead, they go through the lesson material, typing in the code or instructions, with their learners following along.
 Its advantages are: